Summary: A Treatise of Human Nature (page 9)

 4.

-Furthermore, the senses do not present things to us as external to us, for to do so they would have to distinguish between the self and the external.
-Now this difference is obscure to reason itself:
+Furthermore, the senses do not present things to us as external, for to do so they would need to distinguish between the self and the external world.
+Yet this distinction is obscure even to reason itself:

 'Tis certain there is no question in philosophy more abstruse than that concerning identity, and the nature of the uniting principle, which constitutes a person.
 So far from being able by our senses merely to determine this question, we must have recourse to the most profound metaphysics to give a satisfactory answer to it [...].
 'Tis absurd, therefore, to imagine the senses can ever distinguish betwixt ourselves and external objects 5.

-Yet it is true that the senses reveal to us impressions external to our bodies, and so we suppose them also exterior to ourselves
+It is true, however, that the senses reveal impressions that seem external to our bodies, and so we suppose them also exterior to ourselves

 6.